International Champagne Horse Registry

 ee (?)
 Chch (homozygous for red, agouti unknown, heterozygous for champagne)

-This horse has no black expressing (ee is red) so we cannot tell whether it has the bay gene or brown gene or not (A, At or a), without a test.
-It does have a Champagne gene, so the red will be diluted to gold.
+This horse has no black pigment (ee is red, which blocks black when there are two and thus, no E) so we cannot tell by looking at it whether it has the bay gene or brown gene or neither (A, At or a).
+It would require a close look at its parentage & progeny, or an agouti test.
+It does have a Champagne gene, so the red is diluted to gold.
 This horse will be a Gold.
 Often mistaken for Palominos, these horses may or may not have flaxen (white) manes & tails.

 Champagne test now available!

-Though none of the ICHR's conclusions have been disproved, there is now a foolproof way to prove our conclusions.
+None of the ICHR's conclusions have been disproved by this test; and, there is now a foolproof way to prove our conclusions.
 See the link(s) to the test here: http://www.ichregistry.com/color_test_info.htm

 The following horses have been DNA tested and found to be homozygous for the champagne gene.